The Rome Empower Program

 Let Your Wanderlust Empower You: The Rome Empower Program

 Designed for first semester sophomores, the Rome Empower Program ensures that you stay on track for graduation while you study abroad.
-Since this is a St. Thomas program, there's no question that credits will transfer.

 - Choose four courses from an expanded list of classes.
 Participants will also take a 2-credit Italian language course.

 - Program students live together with a St. Thomas faculty directors and an on-site resident director in the St. Thomas Bernardi residence.

 - Sophomore standing or higher at the time of the program

 - Complete the online application and interview with faculty Program Directors

 - Access to the online application for the Rome Empower Program will be granted to you following attendance at a Rome Empower Information Session or advising apointment at the Office of Study Abroad.
 Access to the application will not be granted prior to these sessions.

 - The Rome Empower Program Fall 2021 priority deadline is December 15, 2020.

 - Applications submitted after the prioity deadline will be considered on rolling admission, space-available basis until March 15, 2021.

 - Students notified of official admission decision and next steps